tock/tock/doc/courses/sosp/application.md

 Now that you've got a basic app working, modify it so that it continuously prints out `Hello World` twice per second.
-You'll want to use the user library's timer facilities to manage this.
+You'll want to use the user library's timer facilities to manage this:

 #### Timer